mad-company/mad-company.github.io/docs/_posts/2020-11-4-ios-tools.markdown

 ---
 layout: single
 title:  "10 tools for iOS development"
+toc: true
 date: 2020-11-04 13:15:20 +0200
 tags: indie_dev tools
 ---

 Here is a list of 10 iOS app I use daily, weekly or monthly.
+They are grouped in 3 categories: debug 🛠, productivity 📈 and keynote 🎥.
 Most of them are well known but maybe you’ll find a few ones that you’ve never used 😉.

-I’ve chosen to group them in 3 categories :
-- **Debug** 🛠
-- **Productivity** 📈
-- **Keynote** 🎥

 ---